Frederick William MacMonnies: Personal life

 In 1888 MacMonnies married a fellow American artist, Mary Louise Fairchild, who was living in Paris on a three-year study scholarship.
 When the scholarship was completed, she and MacMonnies were married (the scholarship had stipulated that it would be voided if she married during its term), and they continued living and working in Paris, although they frequently returned to the States.
 They shared the spotlight at the 1893 Chicago Exposition when he was commissioned to create the majestic Columbian fountain that was the centerpiece of the fair.
 Mary was asked to paint a giant mural, Primitive Woman, for the rotunda of the Woman's Building.
 A facing work, Modern Woman, would come from painter Mary Cassatt.

 As their fortunes improved, the couple bought a home in Giverny, the artists' colony established by Claude Monet.
 They had three children: Berthe (1895), Marjorie (1897), and Ronald (1899).
-But their lives increasingly diverged, as Frederick traveled to his Paris studio for large projects; he also had a long-running affair with another American artist (Alice Jones, daughter of Nevada Senator/Santa Monica, California cofounder John P. Jones; she bore his son).
+But their lives increasingly diverged, as Frederick traveled to his Paris studio for large projects.
+He also had a long-running affair with another American artist, Alice Jones (daughter of Nevada Senator/Santa Monica, California cofounder John P. Jones) with whom he had a son.
 He filed for divorce in 1909 (they had three children, two of whom survived infancy), after which he married Jones (1910).
 In his absences, expatriate American artist Will Low, spending his summers in Giverny, had developed an interest in Mary.
 In 1909 Low's wife died; at nearly the same time MacMonnies filed for divorce from Mary, and Mary and Low were married in 1909.
 They and her two daughters (Ronald died of meningitis in 1901) moved back to the States in early 1910, while MacMonnies remained in Giverny.

 MacMonnies permanently relocated to the States in 1915, impelled by the outbreak of World War I. He lived in New York City until his death in 1937.
 He is interred in Ferncliff Cemetery, Hartsdale, Westchester County, New York.
 His grave is unmarked.